morganthrapp/Pylons-lang/README.md

 All commands operate on the top two elements of the stack unless otherwise specified.

+Variables and constants must be defined with capital letters.

 Supports the following things:

 1. Appending number to the stack `\d`.